-The Government has continued with its difficult task to rebalance the health care insurance that has been in deficit almost every year.
-Its room for manoeuvre was limited due to the fact that, as in the case of the second pillar pension system, the Government was bound to its pre-election promises to abolish user fees ("regulatory fees").
-Although such fees were a substantial additional source of income for health care providers in previous years, the Government decided not to re-introduce the hospitalization fee (abolished by the Constitutional Court) and it abrogated the prescription fee as well as the fee for treatment in outpatient care.
+The government has continued with its difficult task to rebalance the health care insurance that has been in deficit almost every year.
+Its room for manoeuvre was limited due to the fact that, as in the case of the second pillar pension system, the government was bound to its pre-election promises to abolish user fees ("regulatory fees").
+Although such fees were a substantial additional source of income for health care providers in previous years, the government decided not to re-introduce the hospitalization fee (abolished by the Constitutional Court) and it abrogated the prescription fee as well as the fee for treatment in outpatient care.
 The only user fee to remain in existence was the fee for the use of emergency services.
-It was promised that the public health insurance system, and consequently the healthcare providers, would receive compensation from the state budget for the loss of funds associated with the cancellation of user fees.
+It was promised that the public health insurance system, and consequently the healthcare providers, would receive a compensation from the state budget for the loss of funds associated with the cancellation of user fees.

 The apparent lack of income should also be covered by increased payments for persons insured by the state (children, students, the unemployed, pensioners).
-The Government approved the plan to increase payments from CZK 787 to 845 CZK in March 2014.
+The government approved the plan to increase payments from CZK 787 to 845 CZK in March 2014.
 The proposal was enacted as Act No. 109/2014 Coll.

 Two spectacular criminal acts in 2014 that resulted in a bloodbath created a unique momentum for authorities to revise the system of psychiatric care.
-Although the reform has been on the agenda since 2013, killing acts by mentally disordered people that had received much public attention by the media clearly speeded up preparatory works.
+Although the reform has been prepared since 2013, killings committed by mentally disordered people and the attention given by the media to such acts speeded up preparatory works.
 The primary objective of the psychiatric care reform is to improve the quality of life of the mentally ill with a focus on a total enforcement of human rights.
 The Ministry of Health promised that psychiatric care would be humanized by successive steps, emphasizing the development of community care (semi-mural and extramural).
 The reform will provide for education programmes for the medical staff and promote de-stigmatisation activities.